CodeKommissar/black_market_dollar_visualization/README.md

 ![Screenshot of the site](http://lrodriguez.me/images/dollar.png)

 Node/Express Server that daily scrapes [DolarToday](https://dolartoday.com/) for the latest price of a Dollar in Venezuela, stores that data in a tsv file, and then uses [D3](https://d3js.org/) to display the information as a data visualization.
+Hosted in [Digital Ocean](https://www.digitalocean.com/).